 Kansas City attractions for kids

-Great Wolf Lodge – While technically a hotel, Great Wolf Lodge does offer day passes for families to enjoy the indoor water park without staying overnight.
-Plan your next family getaway now at Great Wolf Lodge.
-Save up to 25% on your stay of two nights or more with Promo Code WOLF2019.
+While technically a hotel, Great Wolf Lodge does offer day passes for families to enjoy the indoor water park without staying overnight.
+Or, you know, you could stay overnight and get the waterparks included.

 Related post: Love dessert on vacation?
 Check out my favorite sweet treats and sweet shops in the KC area!